 Welcome to Headway's online communities.
-Through our Facebook, Twitter, YouTube and new HealthUnlocked forum, we aim to give you the chance to connect online with other people who are affected by brain injury.
+Through our Facebook, Twitter, YouTube and HealthUnlocked discussion forum, we give you the chance to connect online with other people who are affected by brain injury.
 The community is primarily for people with a brain injury, their family and carers, but anyone is welcome to join in the conversation.

 On the Headway HealthUnlocked community, you can: